Reapor-Yurnero/MumShell/README.md

-# Shell
+# MumShell
-A self written shell for VE482 project 1
+A home-made shell for VE482 project 1.

 ## Supported Functions (150/150)